MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/imap-migration-in-the-admin-center.md

      2. On the **Select your data service** page, fill in the appropriate [IMAP connection data](setting-up-your-imap-server-connection.md) to test the connection.
 You can use any account for this.

-        The example below is for a Google apps domain called contoso.com, and therefore the IMAP server name is imap.gmail.com.
+        The example below is for a Google Workspace domain called contoso.com, and therefore the IMAP server name is imap.gmail.com.

-        Because the example is for Google apps, note that the password is the 16-digit app password for the email account that is entered to verify the connection to the server.
+        Because the example is for Google Workspace, note that the password is the 16-digit app password for the email account that is entered to verify the connection to the server.

         > [!IMPORTANT]
-        > If you're migrating email from Google Apps where you own the domain, you need to ask your users to [create an app password](prepare-gmail-or-g-suite-accounts.md) you will have to use instead of their account password.
+        > If you're migrating email from Google Workspace where you own the domain, you need to ask your users to [create an app password](prepare-gmail-or-google-workspace-accounts.md) you will have to use instead of their account password.

         ![Fill in IMAP server information and account info to connect](../media/313a395b-0767-4433-be28-7db3caa7e4d5.png)